 - Use finger puppets (Amazon).

 Don’t forget the power of young children’s imaginations.
-This type of pretend play can be a wonderful tactic for both stimulating creativity as well as tackling your child’s thumb sucking habit.
+To give the thumb sucking a meaning can be a wonderful tactic for both stimulating creativity as well as tackling your child’s thumb sucking habit.

 Unfortunately, we’ve only found a few testimonials regarding success with homeopathic methods so far.